Fall 2018 course descriptions are available (updated 4/24/18).

 - Rhetorical, or persuasive for particular audiences in particular contexts

-- Multimodal, or WOVEN (Written, Oral, Verbal, Electronic, and Nonverbal)
+- Multimodal, or WOVEN (Written, Oral, Visual, Electronic, and Nonverbal)